jatin96/Computer-Science-Notes/system-design/stock-exchange/stock-exchange.md

 7. Study aeron for replication across machines and servers: https://github.com/real-logic/aeron
 8. Read leader election algorithms
 9. Write how orderbook works using pen and paper.
+10. What are L2/L3 orderbook data.
+11. What is ring buffer in stock exchange
+12. What is a subnet
+13. Read how retransmission works in multicast.
+14. How to prevent Ddos attacks.